 - Sizes can run small

-Fuji Freestyle Ranked Rash Guard
+Fuji Ranked Rash Guard

-The Japanese-inspired Fuji Freestyle Ranked rash is a real quality product.
+The Fuji Ranked rash is a real quality product.
 Fuji have been around for an extremely long time and they provide gear that will not just last the test of time but also look really good.
 The rash guard is made of an anti-microbial fabric that is reinforced with double locked stitching along the seams.

 Worn world wide by practitioners of numerous marital arts, Fuji is one of the world’s oldest and respected brands.
 Their sizes go up to 3xl and their ranked rash guards go from white to black.